luontola/tdd-mooc/data/index.md

 ## When?

-This course will run 17.1.-31.5.2022 as a work-at-your-own-pace online course.
+The next instance of this course will be from January until March 2023.
 There will be a Discord channel and weekly study groups.
-See [practicalities](/practicalities) for details.
+More details will be announced later.

 Of course you can also use this course material for self-study whenever you want, even if the course is not active.